dedupeio/dedupe/docs/Making-smart-comparisons.rst

 field," "every word in the field," and so on.
 Records that share the same feature become part of a block.

 Let's take an example.
-Let's use use a "first 3 character" predicate on the **address field** below..
+Let's use a "first 3 character" predicate on the **address field** below..

 +-------------+-----------+--------------------------+--------------+----------+